 You can write the exam in English or French.
 You must indicate your preferred language on the Exam Registration Form.
 Any request to change your preferred language must be made in writing and received by the College at least four weeks before the exam date.
 You cannot change your preferred language on the day of the exam.

 You can defer writing the exam to the next available exam date for any reason, including not being ready to write.
-Requests for deferral must be emailed at least seven days before the exam.
+Requests for deferral must be emailed to the College at least 10 business days before the exam.
 The exam fee will be credited in full toward the next exam sitting for deferral requests received by the deadline.
 Applicants who request a deferral after the deadline will be required to pay the full cost of the exam even though they will not be writing.

 You can withdraw from writing the exam if you do not want to defer to the next available exam date.
-If you withdraw, you will receive a 50% refund of the exam fee if the withdrawal occurs at least 15 calendar days before the exam date.
+If you withdraw, you will receive a 50 per cent refund of the exam fee if the withdrawal occurs at least 15 calendar days before the exam date.
 If the withdrawal occurs within 15 calendar days of the exam date, you will not be refunded any amount.

 A partial refund may be issued to applicants who withdraw within 15 calendar days of the exam date with a documented illness or on compassionate grounds.
 View the Fee Refund Policy.

 Applicants who do not show up for their scheduled appointment on examination day will forfeit the full exam fee.